Economy of Turkey: Tourism

-In recent years, the chronically high inflation has been brought under control and this has led to the launch of a new currency, the "New Turkish lira", on 1 January 2005, to cement the acquisition of the economic reforms and erase the vestiges of an unstable economy.
-On 1 January 2009, the New Turkish lira was renamed once again as the "Turkish lira", with the introduction of new banknotes and coins.

 Medical tourism

 There are numerous private hospitals in Turkey, which has benefited from medical tourism in recent years.
 Health tourism generated revenues worth $1 billion in 2019 for Turkey's economy.
 A total of 662,087 patients were treated at Turkish hospitals in 2019 within the scope of health tourism, with around 60% of the income being obtained from plastic surgeries.

 Largest companies

-Koç Holding, Sabancı Holding, Anadolu Group, Eczacıbaşı Holding and Zorlu Holding are among the country's largest industrial conglomerates, with business operations in a multitude of different sectors.

-In 2014, 12 Turkish companies were listed in the Forbes Global 2000 list - an annual ranking of the top 2000 public companies in the world by Forbes magazine.
-Banking industry leads with 5 companies in the list followed by telecommunication industry which has 2 companies in the list.
-There are also 2 conglomerates followed by transportation and beverages industries with 1 companies each.
-As of 2014, listed companies were:
+In 2024, ten publicly traded Turkish companies were listed in the Forbes Global 2000 list – an annual ranking of the top 2000 public companies in the world by Forbes magazine.
+The banking industry leads with four companies in the list followed by the airline, automotive and retailer with one company each.
+There are also three conglomerates.
+As of 2024, the listed public companies were:

-Long term GDP forecasts
+Long-term GDP forecasts

-The following table is an OECD Long Term Projections made in February 2022 for largest 16 economies by GDP using PPP exchange rates from 2030 to 2060.
+The following "OECD Long Term Projections" table was published in February 2022 for the 16 largest economies by GDP using PPP exchange rates from 2030 to 2060.